-- Hours: 7:00-2:45 pm daily. - Passes required when coming without your class. - Please sign-in when entering the Library. - NOTE: If you are on campus without a scheduled class for that period, you must have a pass from the Counseling secretary. - Library expectations: The Library is a working classroom all 6 periods.
-Honor other students' rights to a quiet study/work environment. - No food or drink zone. - Lunch time use: when space is available - Printers: - o If printing your own work (essays, completed reading logs, etc.), there is no charge. - Printing from a teacher's web page or other sources results in a charge of \$0.10 per page.
-This includes printing your grades, applications, or other personal papers.
+Hours: 7:00-2:45 pm daily.

+Passes required when coming without your class.

+- Please sign-in when entering the Library. - NOTE: If you are on campus without a scheduled class for that period, you must have a pass from the Counseling secretary.

+Library expectations:

-PLEASE check the morning announcements, website and signs on the library door for lunchtime availability.
+- The Library is a working classroom all 6 periods.
+Honor other students' rights to a quiet study/work environment. - No food zone. - Lunch time use: when space is available. - Printers: check with the librarian before printing. - PLEASE check the morning announcements, website and signs on the library door for lunchtime availability.